Elicon-IL/EDA-Tools/README.md

 ##Manipulations

 ###Uppercase Library Gate Ports
 With this manipulation you can fix common casing errors.
-It will upper case all ports for all library gaets.
+It will upper case all ports for all library gates.

 Uppercase Library Gate Ports Example -
 ```